dsopscak/crobots/README.md

 This is the source code of a fork of the original CROBOTS game that Tom Poindexter wrote in 1985, now released under GPLv2.

-This is the v.1.1 patchlevel3.0 that officially runs on the latest Crobots tournaments (see http://crobots.deepthought.it).
+This is the v.1.1 patchlevel3.1

 It includes the "zero-bug" fix, the 2000 instructions limit enhancement and an improved debugger.